tartley/missile-commander/README.md

 ## TODO

-* make release
-  - build
-  - bump version
-  - upload
-  - commit
-  - tag

-* New screenshots, title screen (new title) and 'action' (with score)
-  * New release

 * BUG: Rarely, a falling missile can pass right through an explosion.
 Cal also reports collision detection errors.
 I once saw one fly right plain across the explode as it was at greatest radius.
 Other missiles were destroyed by that